What to do

 If you’re recovering from a surgery – or perhaps you just fancy a change of scenery – then respite care could be a great option for you.

 At Briarlea, we have 2 permanent respite bedrooms.
-They’re already made up and ready for you to enjoy a short stay!
+We keep them made up and ready for you to enjoy a short stay when needed!
 Contact our care home manager, Jo, for more information.

 What’s more, we are also open for day care.

-Day Care is when somebody comes into a residential home for a set number of hours within the day.
+Day Care is when somebody comes into a residential home for a set number of hours in the day.
 Perhaps this is just for the morning; or between 9 & 5.

 If you’re cared for by your family, day care can offer peace of mind that you’ll be looked after while they’re at work.
 Whereas for others, the social benefits that come with day care really appeal.

-When you’re home alone, it’s easy to get into a rut.
-To begin to feel like you’re unable to cope, like you can’t be bothered.
-Worryingly, this is when depression can set in.
+When you’re home alone, we know how easy it is to get stuck in a rut.
+To feel depressed or like you can’t be bothered.

 Day care counters this.
-It allows you to meet likeminded people and to have a bit of fun.
-It’s completely flexible.
+It offers the opportunity to meet likeminded people and have some fun.
+It’s completely flexible too.
 You choose when to come in, when to leave and what meals you want to join.

 Whether for day, respite or long-term care, we’d love to welcome you.
 If you’d like to learn more, call our care home manager Jo on 01386 293 200.